jjdmol/LOFAR/branches/LOFAR-libsshtreadsafe-Task3595/CEP/Pipeline/docs/sphinx/source/index.rst

 .. _section-overview:

-The pipeline system was developed by John Swinbank (University of Amsterdam) in 2009 & 2010.
-Since 2011, the primary maintainer is Marcel Loose (ASTRON).
+The pipeline system was developed by John Swinbank (University of Amsterdam) in 2009 & 2010, based on/extending the cuisine framework for WSRT by Adriaan renting.
+Since 2011, the primary maintainer are Marcel Loose and Wouter Klijn (ASTRON).

 Overview & Getting Started
 ==========================